cyrilou242/cs50-pong-java-libgdx/README.md

 # cs50-pong-java-libgdx

+Implementation of pong from [Harvard CS50](https://cs50.harvard.edu/games/2018/weeks/0/).
+The commits correspond to the [steps](https://cs50.harvard.edu/games/2018/notes/0/) pong-0, pong-1, pong-2, etc... so you can look at a single commit to easily see the changes for one particular step.

+## How to run
 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.